 How to Obtain Employee Benefit Plan Documents from the Department of Labor - Describes the documents and materials available through the EBSA public disclosure room and how you can obtain the documents from them.

-Question & Answer Guide: Filing the Form M-1 - Provides questions and answers about Form M-1 Annual Report for Multiple Employer Welfare Arrangements (MEWAs) and Certain Entities Claiming Exception (ECEs).
+FAQs on Filing the Form M-1 - Provides questions and answers about Form M-1 Annual Report for Multiple Employer Welfare Arrangements (MEWAs) and Certain Entities Claiming Exception (ECEs).

 Top 10 Ways to Make Your Health Benefits Work for You (Español) - Provides ten tips to help make your health benefits work better for you.